Mirror, mirror, on the wall... avoiding the one way mirror for UX research

 We always have two UX consultants involved in the research; one to facilitate the session and another to take these notes.

 We try as much as possible to visit participants in their own environment; whether that be at their home, their offices or a local coffee shop.
-We've found that more realistic behavior tends to be when people are in their own environment.
+We've found that more realistic behaviour tends to be when people are in their own environment.

 Remote sessions are becoming more and more popular.
 This involves participants using their own computer to connect with a moderator and working through a test scenario or responding to questions like those typically asked in focus groups.
 This option is less personal, but allows people to be in a setting that is comfortable for them.
 Plus, it creates an interpersonal disconnect which we find increases confidence and encourages honesty.